IV. Nursing Model Components

 Alternative supply scenarios modeled include training 10% more or 10% fewer nurses relative to current numbers.
 These scenarios illustrate the sensitivity of supply projections to the number of nurses being educated each year and the uncertainty that the annual number of graduates passing the NCLEX will change over the projection horizon.

-Demographic information for the new entrants to the workforce came from the 2022 NSSRN for RNs and the 2017-2021 ACS for LPNs.
+Demographic information for the new entrants to the workforce came from the 2022 NSSRN for RNs and the 2018-2022 ACS for LPNs.
 Due to concerns regarding the race and ethnicity estimates of the NSSRN, we compared the new nurse race and ethnicity distributions in the model to published estimates from the American Association of Colleges of Nursing (AACN).3 The RN subset consists of those nurses who received their degree in nursing in the year 2000 or later.
 The LPN subset contains only those LPNs under age 35 for the sex and race distribution, as graduation year is unavailable in ACS.
 Exhibit IV-2 summarizes the demographic characteristics of new nurses.

 Modeling workforce attrition

 In this section, we describe analyses and assumptions regarding nurses who permanently leave the RN or LPN workforce.
 A permanent departure from the nursing workforce includes retirement from the workforce, or a career change out of nursing.
-This also includes departures from the LPN workforce for nurses who become RNs, and departures from the RN workforce for nurses who become APRNs.
+This also includes departures from the LPN workforce for LPNs who become RNs, and departures from the RN workforce for RNs who become APRNs.
 This differs from a temporary departure (discussed later) such as for child rearing, illness, or other reasons where the nurse might return to employment.
 We model three types of nurse workforce attrition: (1) Nurses under age 50 who leave the workforce, often to change occupations; (2) Nurses aged 50 and older who leave the workforce, presumably retiring; and (3) Nurses who transition from LPN to RN, or from RN to APRN.

 Attrition of nurses under age 50